LucasDltg/party-website/README.md

 - Phone style
 - Button to see password on /auth
 - improve admin dashboard + localistion of ip
+- bug redirection doesnt work if we click twice on connect

 - Logging system (check if there is a problem of writing when logrotate change the file)